kerenizon/Minecraft/readme.md

     * creating the toolbar HTML - rightZone

 2. adding to the initial page (to the start button) a click event which will trigger the createWorld() method.
-3. implementing createWorld() method of Minecraft object:
+3. implementing createWorld() and createResetWorld() methods of Minecraft object:
     * creating 2d matrix object with data attribute of position for each tile.
     * creating 'reset' button with click event which resulting in showing the initial state of the matrix.